dropbox/ttvc/README.md

 This method is provided as an escape hatch.
 Consider using `cancel` to notify @dropbox/ttvc that a user interaction has occurred and continuing the measurement may produce an invalid result.

-An optional argument can be passed specifying the type of event that triggered the cancellation.
-This will be logged to the error callback, and so is used only for diagnostics.
+An optional argument can be passed specifying the event that triggered the cancellation.
+Type of that event will be logged along with the cancellation to the error callback.

 #### `incrementAjaxCount() & decrementAjaxCount()`